MicroShed/boost/boost-maven/README.md

 ### What is Boost?

-This is a prototype Maven plugin to package a fully configured application with a target runtime.
+This is a prototype Maven plugin to package a fully configured Java EE or MicroProfile application with a target runtime.

 When added to your pom.xml, the plugin will